-As noted earlier, Sonoma County Airport has a published precision instrument approach to Runway 32 and non-precision instrument approaches to Runways 14 and 32.
+As noted earlier, the Airport has a published precision instrument approach to Runway 32 and non-precision instrument approaches to Runways 14 and 32.
 The GPS approach to Runway 14 has visibility minimums not lower than 1-statute mile.
 The established procedures to both runways serve the Airport well.

-An Airport Airspace Plan depicting the imaginary surfaces associated with the lowest visibility minimums planned for the Airport, objects penetrating those surfaces, and the proposed disposition of those objects is being prepared as part of the Airport Layout Plan (ALP) set to be provided to the FAA.
+An Airport Airspace Plan depicting the imaginary surfaces associated with the lowest visibility minimums planned for the Airport, objects penetrating those surfaces, and the proposed disposition of those objects is being prepared as part of the ALP set to be provided to the FAA.